fintechstudios/ververica-platform-k8s-operator/README.md

 To use the default test cluster, you'll need to store a `KUBECONFIG` env var pointed to it.

+Setting `DISABLE_WEBHOOKS` to any value does what you think it will.

 [`godotenv`](https://github.com/joho/godotenv) automatically loads this when running `main`.

 ### AppManager + Platform APIs